 Mix it up.

 Write a mix of contemporary and classic.
 I always focus the majority of my time writing on the cutting edge.
 It’s where the new exciting stuff happens.
 It’s where I learn the most and explore new directions.
 And most importantly, it’s what most artists are looking to record.
 But my publisher will also come to me and say from time to time that so-n-so artist is looking for an old school song or retro feel.
 I need those too.
 The simple rule I use is this- if it’s a great idea that needs to be written in a classic style I will do it.
 If it’s just an “okay idea” that wants to be written in a retro style I don’t bother.

-So here are a few of the basic points to keep in mind when wanting to build a better catalog.
-I’m about 6,000 plus songs into it- and it’s worked well for me and many of my co-writers!
+So here are a my key points to keep in mind when wanting to building a better song catalog.
+I’m about 6,000 plus songs into it with over 200 major artist cuts and 1,500 sync placements- and it’s worked well for me and many of my co-writers!